 When you borrow to finance your education, your lender takes on the risk of providing money to you in the hopes of receiving it in full (plus the interest).
 However, variable interest rate loans also place you in a possibly risky position since the interest rate will fluctuate over time.

-Hence, you’re compensated for taking on this risk by receiving a lower starting interest rate compared to fixed rate loans.
+Hence, you’re compensated for taking on this risk by receiving a lower starting interest rate compared to fixed-rate Student Loans Work.
 This allows you to make larger payments at the start of your loan repayment term in the hopes of reducing the principal amount you owe.

 It’s no surprise that your loan’s interest rate can change the cost of your loan entirely.
 This is especially true for variable rate loans that experience interest rate fluctuations over time.

 Knowing the inherent risks involved before you dive in is necessary to determine whether they’re right for you.
 If interest rates increase considerably over your repayment term, you could end up paying back a lot more than you’d anticipated.
 However, when rates fall—such as the unprecedented near-zero interest rates in the aftermath of COVID-19—you can enjoy much lower monthly and total payments.

 When you take on the risk that comes with variable interest rates, you also get to enjoy the reward.
 This comes in the form of lower interest rates leading to incredible savings.

 While fixed interest rate loans mean you’re stuck making a certain amount of savings every month, variable rates result in fluctuating monthly savings.
 The volatility of interest rates can result in dramatic decreases that’ll translate to lower monthly payments.
 Taking a look at the LIBOR rate history will give you a clearer picture of how rates may change, making it easier to decipher whether you stand to make a profit or not.